l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 praising them, you will be seen as a naysayer, a fossil, and probably get called a Luddite (and not as the praise it should be).

-There is also an elephant in the room — the harm and associated with generative AI and LLMs.
+There is also an elephant in the room — the harm associated with generative AI and LLMs.
 For now, I will do the unspeakable *and ignore it*.
 But I promise I'll get back to it before this blog is done, and explain why.